-Join KMOS-TV for an exciting new venture as we launch KMOS Emerge, a new non-commercial program service set to debut March 1 on KMOS channel 6.3.
-Programming on KMOS Emerge will feature international newscasts, powerful dramas, intelligent conversations on wide-ranging topics, and celebrate human achievement through a wide variety of informative programs.
+Welcome to KMOS Emerge, a new non-commercial program service that launched on March 1.
+Programming on KMOS Emerge features international newscasts, powerful dramas, intelligent conversations on wide-ranging topics, and celebrate human achievement through a wide variety of informative programs.
 KMOS Emerge will also include advice for parents, engaging stories from yesterday and today, and provide fitness breaks to limber our bodies as much as build our minds.

-See below for more schedule information, and check here for periodic updates.
+See below for some schedule information, and check here for periodic updates.

 DAILY NEWS UPDATES